SegaGLm/SegaGLm/README.md

 Data Analyst / Data Science
 -------------------------------------------

-I am a digital marketing specialist with 10 years of experience.
-Now Im working with analytics systems and learning Python, SQL, Java Script, HTML, CSS, to work with big dates and understand how frontend work.
-I successfully apply the acquired skills in my work.
+I am a Digital Marketing Specialist with 10 years of experience.
+To analyze the effectiveness of advertising campaigns and optimize them, every marketer needs to be able to work with analytical systems.
+This is how I gained experience working with marketing and web analytics and started working with Big Data.
+Now I am working with Data Analysis and Data Science projects using Python, SQL and other tools.

 * 🌍  I'm based in Thailand, Koh Samui
 * ✉️  You can contact me at [sega.glm@gmail.com](mailto:sega.glm@gmail.com)